Applicant FAQs

 Q: I know I can attend the upcoming conference, but I am not sure if I will be available the following summer for the dates of my second conference.
 May I still apply?

 A: We understand that it is difficult to predict two years in advance.
-However, upon acceptance into USJLP, Delegates are only guaranteed seats at the next two upcoming conferences (currently: July 21-28, 2013 in Japan, and July 19-26, 2014 in Seattle).
-Should a Delegate need to defer his/her second year for any reason, the opportunity to join a future (i.e. 2016 or later) conference will be subject to review and granted on a space-available basis.
+However, upon acceptance into USJLP, Delegates are only guaranteed seats at the next two upcoming conferences.
+For example, should a 2025-2026 Delegate successfully join the 2025 Japan Conference but need to defer participation in the 2026 U.S. Conference for any reason, the opportunity to fulfill their second participation year at a future (i.e. 2028 or later) U.S. Conference will be subject to review and granted on a space-available basis.

 Q: If I am not accepted this year, am I allowed to apply again the following year?

 A: Yes.
-We always have many more qualified candidates apply than we can accommodate each year and there have been many cases where we accept a candidate who had applied more than once.
-There are no restrictions on the number of times that a candidate can apply.
+We always have many more qualified candidates apply than we can accommodate each year and there have been many cases where we accept a candidate who applied more than once.
+There are no restrictions on the number of times that an eligible candidate can apply.

 Q: What happens if I am selected and then unexpectedly cannot participate due to a work or personal schedule conflict?

 A: We understand that life holds surprises.
-However, USJLP is unable to grant deferrals to first year participants.
-Newly selected Delegates who become unable to participate in the upcoming conference due to a work or personal conflict, must forfeit their membership in USJLP and reapply to the Program for the following, or future, year.
+However, the Foundation is unable to grant deferrals to first year Delegate-selects.
+Delegate-selects (newly selected Delegates) who become unable to participate in the upcoming conference due to a work or personal conflict, must forfeit their provisional membership in USJLP and reapply to the Program for the following, or future, year.

 Application Deadline